3D rotation group: Topology

 Surprisingly, running through the path twice, i.e., running from the north pole down to the south pole, jumping back to the north pole (using the fact that north and south poles are identified), and then again running from the north pole down to the south pole, so that φ runs from 0 to 4π, gives a closed loop which can be shrunk to a single point: first move the paths continuously to the ball's surface, still connecting north pole to south pole twice.
 The second path can then be mirrored over to the antipodal side without changing the path at all.
 Now we have an ordinary closed loop on the surface of the ball, connecting the north pole to itself along a great circle.
 This circle can be shrunk to the north pole without problems.
 The plate trick and similar tricks demonstrate this practically.

-The same argument can be performed in general, and it shows that the fundamental group of SO(3) is the cyclic group of order 2 (a fundamental group with two elements).
-In physics applications, the non-triviality (more than one element) of the fundamental group allows for the existence of objects known as spinors, and is an important tool in the development of the spin–statistics theorem.
+The same argument can be performed in general, and it shows that the fundamental group of SO(3) is the cyclic group of order 2 (a group with two elements).

 The universal cover of SO(3) is a Lie group called Spin(3).
 The group Spin(3) is isomorphic to the special unitary group SU(2); it is also diffeomorphic to the unit 3-sphere S^{3} and can be understood as the group of versors (quaternions with absolute value 1).
 The connection between quaternions and rotations, commonly exploited in computer graphics, is explained in quaternions and spatial rotations.
 The map from S^{3} onto SO(3) that identifies antipodal points of S^{3} is a surjective homomorphism of Lie groups, with kernel {±1}.
 Topologically, this map is a two-to-one covering map.

-(See the plate trick.)
+In physics applications, especially quantum mechanics, this double cover allows for the existence of objects known as spinors, and is an important tool in the development of the spin–statistics theorem.
+(See also Spinors in three dimensions.)